 Let’s look at the Top 5 best Tulum Mayan ruins and everything you need to know about visiting these ancient pyramids and archeological sites.

 As far as a bucket list Mexico travel goes, Chichen Itza is definitely on many of them.
 As one of the Seven Wonders of the Ancient World, this Mayan archeological site sees about two million visitors each year who come to marvel at this large historical site.

 The only Wonder of the World on the North American continent, Chichen Itza is one of the two most visited ruins sites in Mexico, along with Teotihuacan near Mexico City.

 As far as Yucatan Peninsula ruins go, many people visit Chichen Itza on their Tulum trip.

-Located about 2.5 hours from Tulum by car or bus, visiting Chichen Itza ends up being a full day trip.
-When heading there, start the day as early as possible so you can arrive to Chichen Itza before all the crowds get there, around 10:30-11am.
+Located about 2.5 hours from Tulum by car or bus, visiting Chichen Itza ends up being a full-day trip.
+When heading there, start the day as early as possible so you can arrive at Chichen Itza before all the crowds get there, around 10:30-11 am.

 As one of the most visited places in all of Mexico, you can imagine large crowds each day.
 In addition, there are not many trees at Chichen Itza, so the earlier in the day you’re able to explore the site, the less time you spend in the hot midday sun.

 When getting to Chichen Itza, head to the ticket gate, where you’ll pay the admission cost, but you can also book a tour guide on the spot.
 Several accredited tour guides wait by the entrance for a group to lead.

 While the guide is optional, it is worth it somewhere as large and historically important as Chichen Itza.